 Ucluelet is surrounded on both sides by the Pacific Rim National Park Reserve; the Long Beach Unit to the Northwest and Broken Islands Group to the South.

 Yes, your four-legged travel companions will love Ucluelet and the Pacific Rim.
 There are designated doggie parks in Ucluelet, but please remember dogs are required to be on leash at all times within the District of Ucluelet as well as in Pacific Rim National Park Reserve.
 It’s for their safety and others comfort.
-We’d also grateful it if you could pick up after your dog.
+We would be grateful if you could pick up after your dog.
 You’ll find doggie bag stations at trail heads as well as waste bins throughout Ucluelet.
 No one likes that smell on their shoe all day!

 Several accommodation properties in the area have specialized programs that will welcome your pet(s) in style and comfort.
 Check out our accommodations.